R. Douglas Greer

 Columbia University Teachers College and Graduate School of Arts and Sciences

-Dr. R. Douglas Greer is Professor of Psychology and Education at the Graduate School of Arts and Sciences and Teachers College of Columbia University where he heads the MA and Ph.D. programs in behavior analysis and the education of students with disabilities.
-He has served on the editorial boards of 10 journals, published over 200 research and theoretical articles in more than 20 journals and is the author of 13 books in behavior analysis.
+Dr. R. Douglas Greer is Professor of Psychology and Education at the Graduate School of Arts and Sciences and Teachers College of Columbia University where he heads the MA and Ph.D. programs in behavior analysis and the education of students with without disabilities.
+He has served on the editorial boards of 10 journals, published over 200 research and theoretical articles in more than 20 journals and is the author of 14 books in behavior analysis.
 Two of his most recent books are translated into Korean, Spanish, and Italian.
-Greer has sponsored 216 doctoral dissertations taught over 2,000 teachers and psychologists, originated the CABAS model of schooling used in the USA, Ireland, Italy, England and founded the Fred S. Keller School (www.cabasschools.org).
+Greer has sponsored 236 doctoral dissertations, taught over 2,000 teachers and psychologists, originated the CABAS® model of schooling used in the USA, Ireland, Italy, England and founded the Fred S. Keller School (www.cabasschools.org).
 He has done basic and applied experimental research in schools with students, teachers, parents, and supervisors as well as pediatric patients in medical settings.
 He and his colleagues have identified verbal behavior and social developmental cusps and protocols to establish them when they are missing in children.
-He is a recipient of the Fred S. Keller Award for Distinguished Contributions to Education from the American Psychology Association, a Fellow of the Association for Behavior Analysis International, recipient of May 5 as the R. Douglas Day by Westchester County Legislators.
+He is a recipient of the Fred S. Keller Award for Distinguished Contributions to Education from the American Psychology Association, a Fellow of the Association for Behavior Analysis International, recipient of May 5 as the R. Douglas Day by Westchester County Legislators and the Jack Michael Award for Contributions to Verbal Behavior.
 He has served as guest professor at universities in China, Spain, Wales, England, Japan, Korea, India, Ireland, Italy, USA, and Nigeria.